Tobacco is Changing: E-Cigarettes

 - Most e-cigarettes contain nicotine, a potent chemical compound that makes cigarettes, chew, and other tobacco products highly addictive.

-- The industry's most popular e-cigarette pod contains as much nicotine as 20 cigarettes.
+- An industry leading e-cigarette pod contains as much nicotine as 20 cigarettes.

-- E-liquids can contain heavy metals like nickel, tin, and lead.
+- Liquid nicotine can contain heavy metals like nickel, tin, and lead.

 - Diacetyl, a flavoring found in many e-liquids, has been linked to lung disease.